Two four-foot faux-foliage hedges with plywood "planters".

 Hand cut from quarter-inch Baltic birch plywood with crisp painted numbers and linework.

 The linework was created with narrow vinyl masking tape.
-For the numbers, laser-cut numbers in tape and trimmed around the outside by hand.
+To make the number, I laser-cut masks in tape and trimmed around the outside by hand.

 My client wanted a rack to hold a wall of beer.
 A corporate logo would be painted on huge grid of bottles, which would then be dramatically and variably backlit.
 The rack therefore needed to have a very narrow profile and a largely open back.